 Recent findings suggest that amnesic agents block the retrieval of stored information.
-'Reminder' treatments, such as noncontingent punishments given after the production of amnesia for avoidance learning, improve th later the performance of an animal.
-The data reported suggest that noncontingent treatments provide an additional learning experience which adds to the retention performance of partially amnesic or poorly trained animals.
+"Reminder" treatments, such as noncontingent punishments given after the production of amnesia for avoidance learning, improve the later retention performance of an animal.
+The data reported suggest that noncontin gent treatments provide an additional learning experience which adds to the retention performance of partially amnesic or poorly trained animals.

 |Original language||English (US)|